 For each simulation, the algorithm in the module:

-Draws 400,000 synthetic individuals, aged 30 to 99, from the joint age-sex distribution.
+Draw 400,000 synthetic individuals, aged 30 to 99, from the joint age-sex distribution.
 This is a default value that can be modified by the user.
 The joint age-sex distribution for 2001 is informed by the Statistics Bureau, Ministry of Internal Affairs and Communications Statistics Bureau, Ministry of Internal Affairs and Communications

 We use this in the exposure module, as we describe in the next section.